skullbaselab/ljeng.github.io/projects.md

 ---
 ### [Assessing Gait Impairment Following Experimental Traumatic Brain Injury in Mice](https://www.dropbox.com/s/jznttidki0gkuy3/neumann2009.pdf)
+Co-authors: Dr. Melanie Neumann, Dr. Yonggang Wang, Sharon Kim, Shwuhey M. Hong, Dr. Mehmet Bilgen, Dr. Jialing Liu

 To determine the effect of traumatic brain injury on gait function in adult mice, we assessed gait changes following the unilateral controlled cortical impact using a computer-assisted automated gait analysis system.
+This article was published in the *Journal of Neuroscience Methods* in 2009.